JamieBort/Portfolio-Website/README.md

 -[ ] 5.
 Sample coding (same as the resume - large enough to see but clicking on it brings you to the github page)

 -[ ] 6.
-Include ways to contact me in the summary portion of linkedin.(?)
+Include ways to contact me in the summary portion of LinikedIn.(?)

 -[ ] 7.
-Update 'headline' of liniked in account to be more conprehensive - more detail about me
+Update 'headline' of LinikedIn account to be more comprehensive - more detail about me

 -[ ] 8.
 Add portfolio url to twitter profile